kemerelab/RodentDBS/README.md

 <img src="Images/ModuleTopView.png" width="512"> <img src="Images/ModuleSideView.png" width="512">

 The most recent version of the hardware is about 1/4" thick including a CR2032 battery, and a little larger than a quarter in footprint.
 Battery life is about 200 hours.
+In photos above, major grid is 1/2".

 #### Biphasic Constant Current Stimulation
 <img src="Images/Waveform.png" width="512"> <img src="Images/MultiplePulses.png" width="512">